-The term 'Wages' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Wages' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Wages are financial considerations given out to employees as payment for their time and effort of labor.
 Wages also refers to the compensation given to workers paid by the hour, whereas salary is the word used to describe compensation given out to employees.
 Compensation, like wages, proves to be monetary payments that employers give out to employees in exchange for their services that they provide the employer or company.